jeroenbeijer/SDRReceiver/README.md

 remote_rtl=127.0.0.1:1234

-Also the tuner gain by index position can be selected with this key where a value of 28 is the highest gain
+Also the tuner gain by index position can be selected with this key where a value of 28 is the highest gain for an RTL SDR V3

 remote_rtl_gain_idx=28